aash0591/ztnet-webhook-telegram-bot/README.md

 Formats and sends event data as a message to a specified Telegram chat.
 Configurable with environment variables for the Telegram bot token and chat IDs.

+Tip: use ur local ip in the domain if u have nat traversal problems

 ZTNET: https://github.com/sinamics/ztnet

 License: